dorkokotek651/dor_demo/PrivateProject/readme.md

     b.
 Submitting normally and getting approved.

-3. Bottom "help request" bar:
+3. Footer "help request" bar:

     a.
 Verifying the bar is not displayed when scrolling to the bottom of the page.